turbot/steampipe-docs/docs/cloud/integrations/vscode.md

 ---
 ## Connect to Steampipe Cloud from VS Code

-[VS Code](https://code.visualstudio.com/) is a source code editor with support for several languages and runtimes.
+[VS Code](https://code.visualstudio.com/) is a source code editor with a rich catalog of extensions, some of which can connect to databases.

-The Steampipe Cloud workspace is a postgres database that can be directly connected with VS Code to query your database.
-The connection can be made using a query tool for PostgreSQL databases available from the extension marketplace.
+Steampipe provides a single interface to all your cloud, code, logs and more.
+Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including VS Code database extensions -- can connect to.

 The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect VS Code to Steampipe Cloud.